Journal submission guidelines

 Copyright and Permissions:

 It is the author’s role to obtain the original illustrations and copyright permission for both illustrative and written material.
-Journal of Art Historiography will not pay for illustrations.
-For advice on the use of images in the public domain go to Wikimedia Commons.
-For very useful information about visual resources in art and architecture on the web go to Sources for Images.
+The Journal of Art Historiography will not pay for illustrations.

 Copyright for articles published in this journal is retained by the authors, with first publication rights granted to the journal.
+Authors may subsequently archive and publish the pdfs as produced by the journal.
 By virtue of their appearance in this open access journal, articles are free to use, with proper attribution, in educational and other non-commercial settings.
 Copyright restrictions apply to the use of any images contained within the articles.

 Copy-editing and proofs: